phamcongthuy/ArsenalHistory.github.io/_posts/2017-01-01-arsenal-2-0-crystal-palace.markdown

 date:   2017-01-01
 categories: premier-league
 video: "UpeidABbrb8"
 summary: "Olivier Giroud scored a stunning scorpion goal to set Arsenal on their way to victory.
-Iwobi completed the win with a precise header"
+Iwobi completed the win with a precise header."
 title: Arsenal 2-0 Crystal Palace
 excerpt: "Olivier Giroud scored a stunning scorpion goal to set Arsenal on their way to victory.
-Iwobi completed the win with a precise header"
+Iwobi completed the win with a precise header."
 ---